Dwight Howard Admits to Being ‘Reprimanded’ By 76ers For Being Too Physical With Joel Embiid

 Joel Embiid’s career has hit another unfortunate bump.
-The 2023 league MVP was shut down by the Philadelphia 76ers for the remainder of the NBA season due to the ongoing issues with his left knee.
+The 2023 league MVP was shut down by the Philadelphia 76ers for the remainder of the NBA season due to ongoing issues with his left knee.
 That has effectively ended any push the Eastern Conference team was hoping to make for the playoffs.

 It’s a tough break for Embiid.
 One that may be rooted in a bigger problem.
-Dwight Howard recently appeared on Sirius XM NBA radio to weigh in on Embiid’s misfortune, and recount his days as his teammate in the 2020-2021 season.
+Dwight Howard recently appeared on Sirius XM NBA radio to weigh in on Embiid’s misfortune and recount his days as his teammate in the 2020-2021 season.

 Superman did notice something during his short stint in Philly.
 According to Howard, practice is what molded a player for battle.
 But the team was very careful with Embiid even during training.